Low-level laser therapy: Veterinary use

 Veterinary clinics use cold laser devices to treat a wide variety of ailments, from arthritis to wounds, on dogs and cats.
-Very little research has been done on the effects of this treatment on animals.
-Brennen McKenzie, president of the Evidence-Based Veterinary Medicine Association, has stated that "research into cold laser in dogs and cats is sparse and generally low quality.
+Little research has been done on the effects of such treatments on animals.
+Brennen McKenzie, president of the Evidence-Based Veterinary Medicine Association, stated, "research into cold laser in dogs and cats is sparse and generally low quality.
 Most studies are small and have minimal or uncertain controls for bias and error".
-While allowing that some studies show promising results, he reports that others do not.
-While believing that there is enough evidence to warrant further study, he concludes that there is not enough evidence to support routine clinical use of cold laser in animals.
+He allowed that some studies show promising results, while concluding that evidence is not sufficient to support routine clinical use.